Destinations of school pupils after GCSEs (and equivalent qualifications)

 For more information about DfE’s disclosure control procedures for its statistical releases please see DfE’s statistical policy statement on confidentiality.

-All pupil numbers have been rounded to the nearest 5 in the data download.
+No rounding is applied to pupil numbers in the data download.
 Percentages are calculated using unrounded data.

 5. Data sources